k8s-operator-workshop/workshop-operator-release-detector-solution/README.md

 ## GitPod integration

+Before open the project in Gitpod make sure to have set your `K8S_CTK` variable with the base 64 encoded version of your Kubernetes config file (`config-k3s00X`) file: `cat config-k3s00X | base64`.

 To open the workspace, simply click on the *Open in Gitpod* button, or use [this link](https://gitpod.io/#https://github.com/k8s-operator-workshop/workshop-operator-release-detector).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/k8s-operator-workshop/workshop-operator-release-detector)